Paul1911/Data-Engineering-Project/README.md

   Login = airflow
   Password = airflow
   Then save connection
-9. Once this is done, you can go to DAGs, select ml_pipeline and then start the process on the top right.
+10. Once this is done, you can go to DAGs, select ml_pipeline and then start the process on the top right.
 Make sure to have at least 4GB of RAM available.
 If a task fails with return code Negsignal.SIGKILL, it is due to too little RAM available.
-10. To view the performance of the model, go to localhost:80, which is the port Dash is mapped to.
+11. To view the performance of the model, go to localhost:80, which is the port Dash is mapped to.

-The final models are outputted in /models, /data includes the datasets of the latest run as .csv. /dags/ml_pipeline.py is the file which creates the directed acyclic graph for Airflow while /dags/helpfiles includes all pipeline steps used in ml_pipeline.py. /app_dash contains all relevant data regarding the Dash visualization.
+The final models are outputted in /models (created in the process), /data includes the datasets of the latest run as .csv. /dags/ml_pipeline.py is the file which creates the directed acyclic graph for Airflow while /dags/helpfiles includes all pipeline steps used in ml_pipeline.py. /app_dash contains all relevant data regarding the Dash visualization.

 Airflow's webserver offers many possibilities of tracking your pipeline performance and status, check out the graph or Gantt chart!